See, also, Neighbour's Events at Occold, Debenham, Pettaugh, Redlingfield, Thornham and Thorndon.

 Help keep our village clean by joining the March Litter Pick starting at 9.30am from the Village Hall.
 Check for the date nearer the time but 22nd March has been pencilled in.
 All equipment and litter bags provided.
 Volunteers are usually directed in twos and threes along different routes.
 Meet back at the village hall where our County Councillor will collect all litter together and remove for safe disposal.

-van stops in the lay-by outside the chalet bungalows, from 9.50 to 10.05am.
+The van stops in the lay-by outside the chalet bungalows, from 9.50 to 10.05am.
 Then outside Haymead House in The Street from 10.10 to 10.25.

-Next visits: 6th February and 6th March 2025.
+Next visits: 6th March and 3rd April, 2025.

 THE WICKHAM SKEITH COUNTRY DANCE CLUB